sivagms/acrdocs/container-registry-get-started-azure-cli.md

 ### Assign a new service principal to a registry

-The following examplecreates a new service principal for the existing registry **myRegistry**.
+The following example creates a new service principal for the existing registry **myRegistry**.

 ```
 az acr update -n myRegistry --new-sp -p myPassword -r Owner